 The dogs and I took an afternoon walk after I finished one of my projects.
 I took them both together for three miles, and they were so well behaved!
 I was so proud of them.
 They both walked on my left side and didn’t act out at all.
 Life is so much better after training.
 No more unnecessary stress!
 I finally understand their behavior.
 And they seem happier, too.

 Afternoon snack: unsweetened coconut milk yogurt + Powdered peanut butter + vanilla protein powder with honey crisp apple slices!
 You could also add collagen powder to this.

 This made the most perfect fruit dip.

 You already know….dinner salad on repeat!

 I hope you guys have a great week!
-I’m going to be making a Copy Cat recipe for the Whole Food’s granola bars that was recommended by a reader!
+I’m making a Copy Cat recipe for Whole Food’s granola bars that a reader recommended!
 I’ll keep you posted!

 - Have you ever tried dermaplaning?

 - Have you learned any life lessons lately?